-I always thought the saying “Do as I say, not as I do” was a pretty silly expression.
-That is until recently when I realized that phrase described exactly what I was doing.
+I always thought “Do as I say, not as I do” to be a silly expression.
+That is until recently, when I realized the phrase described what I was doing to a T.

-You see, I have been so caught up with explaining to other businesses the benefits of creating targeted editorial calendars for their content marketing that I completely forgot about my own editorial calendar.
+You see, I got so caught up with explaining to other businesses the benefits of creating editorial calendars for content marketing that I completely forgot about my own editorial calendar.

-I’ll be honest with you; I felt a little ashamed at that realization.
+I’ll be honest with you, I was pretty embarassed when I realized that.
 Because there is no excuse for it.
 Absolutely none.

-An editorial calendar is hands down your best resource for planning your communications/marketing strategy and building your following.
-It also cuts down on stress.
+An editorial calendar is hands down your best resource for planning a communications/marketing strategy and building your audience.
+It also reduces a ton of stress.
 And I really can’t stress that last point enough (no pun intended).

 1. Visualize your communications/marketing strategy!

-Start out by creating a calendar for three months in advance.
-I get that it may seem daunting to think about what you will be working on in three months’ time, but the effort will be well worth it.
+Start by creating a calendar for three months in advance.
+I get that it may seem daunting to think about what you will be working on three months from now, but, trust me, the effort will be well worth it.

 - Your future self in three months’ time will thank you for it.